-The Board allows the Executive to determine the means for achieving the articulated and interpreted Ends without specific approval of the Board, but consistent with the Board’s policies.
-The Board does not meddle in the means that are employed by the Executive, although the Board does set written limitations on the Executive.
+The Board allows the Executive to determine the means for achieving the articulated and interpreted Ends without specific approval of the Board.
+The Board does not involve itself in the means that are employed by the Executive, although the Board does set written limitations on the Executive.
 These are constraints on the authority of the Executive, which establish the prudence and ethics boundaries in which the Executive operates.
 The Board monitors compliance with the Executive Limitations.

 To make this governance approach work, the members of the Board and the Executive strive to develop a collegial and non-adversarial relationship, and they consider each other to be members of a team.
 Roles are respected, and boundaries are made clear.

-The role of the Board is to govern; and in matters of governance, as opposed to operations, the Board is in charge, and in this respect the Board speaks with one voice.
+The role of the Board is to govern; and in matters of governance, as opposed to operations, the Board is in charge.
+To govern effectively, the Board speaks with one voice.
 The authority of the Board does not reside in any individual Board member; it acts as a body or not at all.
 The members of the Board have all agreed to a covenant among themselves.

 Under the Church's bylaws, the Board does not have authority over the religious affairs of the Church.
 The congregation has put our ministers in charge of the Church’s religious activities, and that extends to all aspects of worship.
 Our ministers have freedom of the pulpit and in the community, and they are expected to express their faith, values, views, and commitments, and they are able to do so without fear or favor.
 Also, if a minister is called by the congregation, he/she may only be removed by a vote of the congregation at a meeting of the membership.